Your First 6 Months — BJJ Beginner Roadmap

 The Wall

 Getting tapped constantly.
 Techniques don't work.
 Progress feels invisible.
-This is normal — this is where most people quit.
+This is where most people quit.
 It's also where the most adaptation is happening.
 Don't leave.

 Weeks 9–16